Google Keep is Google’s note-taking app, introduced in March 2013.

 I also have some labels that I use to get more specific.
 For example, dessert recipes or low carb recipes.

-Because Google Keep’s interface it set up like a bulletin board with post it notes, with the most recent notes at the top, you can easily lose track of things that don’t have reminders on them.
+Because Google Keep’s interface is set up like a bulletin board with post-it notes, with the most recent notes at the top, you can easily lose track of things that don’t have reminders on them.
 If you use a note frequently, such as your Shopping List, you can pin that note to the top of the interface, by clicking the “pin” icon.

-If you’d like to be reminded of your note either on a specfic day, when you visit a specific location, or at a specific frequency (weekly or monthly for example) just click on the reminder icon (which looks like a string tied to a finger).
+If you’d like to be reminded of your note either on a specific day, when you visit a specific location or at a specific frequency (weekly or monthly for example) just click on the reminder icon (which looks like a string tied to a finger).
 The reminder icon will prompt you as to how you want to be reminded of this.
-For dated reminders, they will also be visible in your Google Calendar.
+For dated reminders, they will also be visible on your Google Calendar.